ptomulik/testmd/README.md

 ###What repoutil affects

-* Executes commands necessary to query information from package repositories.
-  What command may actually be executed depends on agent's OS and module's usage.
-Generally the following tools may be executed by `repoutil`'s methods:
+* it executes CLI commands necessary to query information from package repositories.
+The exact list of commands being executed depend on agent's OS and module's usage.
+Generally the following tools are used by `repoutil`'s:

   - on Debian: `apt-cache show|policy`, `aptitude show`,
   - on FreeBSD, OpenBSD, NetBSD:  `make -C /path/to/ports search`,